gmucsn/mTree/README.md

 You will access this repository inside the mTree_adaptive_markets folder inside of this.

+These repositories will have to be somewhat manually synchronized.

 ## Developer Documentation

 mTree makes use of pdoc to document the code inside this repository.
 Assuming you have mTree installed you should be able to type `pdoc mTree` and the pdoc webserver will start and be available at http://localhost:8080